About the Fund

 - Commitment and experience of the applicant in advancing digital rights.

-- Potential impact of the intervention on digital rights.
+- Potential impact of the intervention on digital rights policies or practices.